Lecture 6 - Conditional Statements and the Structure of Python Code¶

 requires you can evaluate the condition.
 Remember that the order of

 operations is important.
-First not
+First not, then and, and finally or

 is applied.
-The result is True
+The result is True (since not 0 equals True).

 Exercise: What does this code do?